NoClueBruh/wisp-project/README.md

 value as any
 ```

-To check the type of a value you can use the `typeof` instruction.
+To check the type of a value you can use the `typeof` instruction

-It works on all types and can be used like so
 ```
 const add = L. any x, any y: ( if x typeof int && y typeof int then